Matt-Wilshaw/roots-and-shoots/README.md

 ## Key Outline

-Designed using Jesse James Garrett’s *Five Planes of User Experience*, the site integrates thoughtful content structure, friendly design, and intuitive interaction — all reinforced with a calming and contemporary visual style using **Montserrat**, **Poppins**, **Open Sans**, and **Lato** fonts and colours that are in keeping with the overall theme of the website.
+Designed using Jesse James Garrett’s *Five Planes of User Experience*, the site integrates thoughtful content structure, friendly design, and intuitive interaction — all reinforced with a calming and contemporary visual style using **Lato** fonts and colours that are in keeping with the overall theme of the website.

 ## Table of Contents
 - [Roots and Shoots – Garden Website 🪴](#roots-and-shoots--garden-website-)